 For the neurotic note-taker: In Leo Babauta’s ‘Power of Less,’ you can select a habit that you’d like to change for a month.
 Choose only one for this modification to work.
 For example, get more sleep for this month.
 Say, establish a sleep routine of 7 hours per day.
 Work on this for a month before modifying a different habit.
 Every single day, write down your goals and be specific about them.

 If you’re a social butterfly who loves to be part of almost every club available in your university, it might be best to slow down a bit.

 Taking on more extracurricular activities than you can handle might sound like a winning habit.
-However, focusing on so many things at a time can also slow you down, and you don’t want that for tasks that can make or break your graduation.
+However, focusing on so many things can also slow you down, and you don’t want that for tasks that can make or break your graduation.

 Participating in one or two co-curricular activities will be enough to keep you busy throughout your school year.
 This way, you don’t feel overwhelmed with commitments and work on your studies instead.

 For the neurotic note-taker: If you’ve overcommitted yourself to more than two after-school activities, try creating a list out of this.
 From here, you can do some reflecting and see which ones will benefit you most.
 It could be for enjoyment purposes, advocacy, or something that’s in line with what you’re pursuing.

 Do Something New Once A Month

 College life isn’t all rosy.
 Sure, daily routines, late-night studying, and socializing can be healthy for you.
 However, all these don’t do much for your creativity.

 According to a study from Harvard, our brain is malleable.
 They call it “neuronal plasticity.”
 In simple terms, it means that challenging our brains by learning a new language or taking on a new sport, can trigger change or build new connections inside.
 It will ‘rewire’ how we think about certain things and give us a new cognitive capacity.
 Engaging in social engagement, mental stimulation, and physical activities keeps your brain healthy and alert.